Probability distributions

 select(ht_inches) |>

-summarize(q2.5 = quantile(ht_inches, probs = .025),
+summarize(q2.5 = quantile(ht_inches, probs = 0.025),

-q97.5 = quantile(ht_inches, probs = .975))
+q97.5 = quantile(ht_inches, probs = 0.975))

 This indicates that for the observed heights of males in the NHANES study — a male who is about 63 inches is at the 2.5th percentile of the distribution, while a male who is about 75 inches is at the 97.5th percentile.
 This means that about 2.5% of males are shorter than 63 inches, and 2.5% of males are taller than 75 inches.
-This also tells us that about 95% of males are between 63 and 75 inches tall.
+Likewise, this tells us that about 95% of males are between 63 and 75 inches tall.

 We can mark these percentiles on our density graph of male heights: